- 1.02k views

 You’re bumping along an unpaved road, thankful you sprung for the 4-wheel drive rental car.
 Enormous mountains surround you on all sides, soaring up and disappearing into the clouds.
 You haven’t seen another soul on the road since morning and your stomach’s reminding you it’s past lunch time.
 Suddenly, the road terminates and you’re faced with a massive body of water.
 Nearby, a ferry bobs silently in the mist, ready to catapult you ahead on your epic quest.
 You just reached the first out of three ferry crossings on your daring road trip down Chile’s Carretera Austral and the adventure is just beginning.

 This could be a day in your travel life if you decide to go on a Chile tour.
 At over 2,600 miles long with mountainous terrain and remote regions, Chile presents traveling challenges.
 However, a trip here is not without its rewards.
 From rich local culture, to authentic towns, to the most untouched natural areas on the planet, the places to visit in Chile make all the effort to reach them completely worth it.

-Check out the top 10 Chile destinations to visit in 2019:
+Check out the top 10 Chile destinations to visit:

 Famous for epic trekking, monstrous glaciers, tranquil lakes, and iconic rock formations, Torres del Paine National Park is arguably Chile’s most sought-after attraction.
 Adventurous travelers flock to Chile’s Patagonia region to spend their days ogling unbeatable natural beauty and nights spent camping under the stars.